-Children’s braces can occur in 2 phases, depending on their needs.
-Phase I (called “interceptive” treatment) can start as early as 6 to 8 years old, and can last 12 to 18 months.
+Phase I is often called “interceptive” treatment and can start as early as 6 to 8 years old, and can last 12 to 18 months.
 At this age, 12 of the 32 permanent teeth are present.
 This is prime time to address harmful issues such as jaw discrepancies, thumb-sucking, crowding and “buck teeth,” because the child is growing quickly and adjustments can be made now.

-IMPORTANT: Phase I usually does not eliminate later treatment for permanent teeth.
+Phase I usually does not eliminate later treatment for permanent teeth.

 Between Phase I and Phase II, removable and/or fixed “appliances” (retainers) are used to guide the eruption of any permanent teeth during this time.
 Observation visits every 3-6 months help us monitor your child’s progress.

-Phase II is also called “definitive” treatment.
+Phase II is often called “definitive” treatment.
 With only a few remaining baby teeth, this phase usually begins between ages 10 and 12, but people of all ages are finally giving their teeth the attention they deserve.
 These braces are used to develop a proper bite and achieve your best smile.

-We offer three options for braces: traditional metal braces, ceramic braces and Invisalign aligners.
+We offer three options for braces: traditional metal braces, ceramic braces, and Invisalign aligners.